hallmar/Eurorack-Modules/Polyg/readme.md

 ## Where/how to order
 I won't have any PCB's in stock any time soon.
-This project is pretty much abandoned.
+This project is pretty much abandoned in favor of v2.
-You have my approval of making your own, just remember to credit me.

 ## Designed With

 * Eagle CAD